-We employ climate assessments and monitoring to our Asian and Emerging Markets strategies, such as the Guinness Asian Equity Income strategy.
-Coverage of climate-related risks and opportunities disclosures is typically lower in these portfolios due to relatively lower regulatory pressures than our other strategies.
-This makes evaluating the impact of climate-related risks of companies within this strategy more difficult compared to other Guinness Global Investors strategies as portfolio companies are less likely to publicly disclose data and align reporting with global frameworks.
-Consequently, we emphasise the importance of disclosure to platforms such as CDP.
-However, we factor deficiencies of public disclosure into our overarching firm strategy by travelling to meet companies face-to-face to build and develop strong stakeholder relationships.
-This enables us to better understand climate-related risks and opportunities of portfolio companies, discuss their risk mitigation mechanisms currently in place, and encourage disclosures directly.
-We note that increasing regulations in emerging markets are on the horizon, and we are optimistic of improved climate-related disclosures in the future.
+The Team employs climate assessments and monitoring in our Asian and Emerging Markets strategies.
+Coverage of climate-related risks and opportunities disclosures tends to be less comprehensive in Asia and Emerging Markets due to relatively lower regulatory pressures.
+As global sustainability disclosure standards increase, this gap has narrowed.
+This makes evaluating the impact of climate-related risks of companies within this strategy more difficult than for other strategies as portfolio companies are less likely to publicly disclose data and align reporting with global frameworks.
+Consequently, the team emphasise the importance of disclosure to platforms such as CDP.
+However, they factor deficiencies of public disclosure into their overarching firm strategy by travelling to meet companies face-to-face to build and develop strong stakeholder relationships.
+This enables the team to better understand climaterelated risks and opportunities of portfolio companies, discuss their risk mitigation mechanisms currently in place, and encourage disclosures directly.

-In 2023, the investment team completed trips to East and South-East Asia to discuss a variety of strategic and ESG-related topics with investee companies.
-We found on building in-person relationships with our companies that they were receptive to the perspectives of foreign shareholders, especially on ESG topics including climate.
-We recognise effective engagement often takes place over multiple years, and so maintaining an open dialogue is very important.
-This has impacted our financial planning as we plan more trips in the future to nurture these relationships.
-TCFD Recommendation: Describe the resilience of the organisation's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario
+Accordingly, the investment team completed trips to East Asia to discuss a variety of strategic and ESG-related topics with investee companies.
+The team have found when building in-person relationships with companies that they were receptive to the perspectives of foreign shareholders, especially on ESG topics including climate.
+Recognising that meaningful dialogue often evolves over time, they are committed to maintaining open dialogue and have factored future trips into their financial planning to support this ongoing engagement.
+For more on their recent ESG-related engagement in China, please see our latest Responsible Investment Report.